Small Mass Limit of a Langevin Equation on a Manifold: Introduction

-The analysis applied here is similar to that of \cite{Hottovy2014}, with two important differences.
+The analysis applied here is most similar to that of \cite{Hottovy2014}, with two important differences.
 First, we prove the fundamental momentum (or: kinetic energy) bound in a different way, which would also lead to an alternative proof of the main result of \cite{Hottovy2014}.
-The other difference addresses a serious difficulty, arising from the more complicated geometric nature of the problem studied here: in order to control the quadratic terms in the geodesic equation more efficiently, we lift the equations to the orthogonal frame bundle.
+Secondly, in this paper we pose the problem on a compact Riemannian manifold.
+This leads to complications of a geometric nature that are absent in Euclidean space: in order to control the quadratic terms in the geodesic equation more efficiently, we lift the equations to the orthogonal frame bundle.
 Another, equally important, consequence of lifting to the orthogonal frame bundle is that the equations of motion, including the noise term, can be formulated geometrically, without reference to local coordinate charts.
 While this increases the number of variables and makes the equations more complicated, it simplifies the analytical aspects of the problem.
+Frame bundle techniques similar to this have been used by many other authors, see for example \cite{Jorgensen1978,dowell1980differentiable,hsu2002stochastic,bailleul2010stochastic,XueMei2014}.